 It is often a topic of conversation by the family for a while, like which farm it came from, what herbs and seasoning were used to prepare it, and, usually the most important question, "When will it be ready?"

-Pasteles, or meat pastries, are a very traditional Christmas food.
-Usually made with pork, they're wrapped in plantain leaves and paper for a festive, Christmas-gifty look.
-But as with any gift, it's what inside the packaging that counts!
+Pasteles, or meat pastries, are a traditional Christmas food.
+Usually made with pork, they're wrapped in plantain leaves for a festive look that resembles wrapped presents.

 They are similar to Mexican tamales but are made from green banana or plantain and yautia (a starchy locally grown tuber) as the masa.
 They are quite labor-intensive to prepare, which is why you find them only on special occasions.